fearnworks/GraphCap/doc/server/workflow_system.rst

   When a workflow is triggered, it is executed as a job.
 The job encapsulates the entire workflow configuration and maintains its current state.

 - **Asynchronous Execution:**
-  Workflows are executed asynchronously using the GraphCap DAG system.
+  Workflows are executed asynchronously using the graphcap DAG system.
 After validation, the DAG representing the workflow is executed, and the output is processed for job completion.

 - **Status Tracking:**
   The job manager tracks each job's lifecycle—including start, progress, and completion.
 API endpoints enable clients to query and update job status.